Unit 2.8: Merit goods

 Watch the following short video and then answer the two questions that follow:

-(a) What are the spillover costs associated with flu shots?
+(a) What are the marginal social benefits associated with flu shots?

 (b) why does this represent a market failure in free market systems?